 Mindful: Did a lot of people show up in the beginning?

 Scott: I started a weekly thing with no publicity and the first time I think one person showed up.
 He must have been intimidated because he never came back.
 Then it slowly grew to three people the next time, five the next, and eight the next.
 Now I’ve been leading the class for over two years and we’ve probably had 700-1000 people experience meditation.
-I’m not the only one—we have classes in over ten different locations globally.
+I’m not the only one who runs meditations—we have classes in over ten different locations globally.

 Scott: Around November of last year I took as moment to appreciate all of the good stuff going on at LinkedIn: We have great meditation sessions globally, we have a great speaker series featuring top mindfulness teachers, we have an online self-paced learning program called Mindful Moments with about three hours of content, we’ve got Fred Kofman, who’s written some books on conscious business, teaching classes here and being part of our executive development program.
 We have all this great stuff going on but we didn’t really have a program—there was no mindfulness program.
 So, I raised my hand, kind of in the same way I did a few years ago, asking all the right people at the company: Hey is it okay if I do this?
 And then I got together a bunch of other like-minded people and we’ve created a wrapper around everything, and now we have an official mindfulness program.
 We’re still forming, but now we have some infrastructure to get some cool stuff done.